oskarth/praxis/README.md

 O(nlogn), whereas O(n) is possible.
 OK but should get O(n) soln too (maybe in
 <1h though?)*

-*October 20, 2015.
+*October 19, 2015.
 Nth fibonacci in Clojure, both naive and linear.
 Both took ~5m (10m total), so better than expected!
 Yes, mastered.
 One problem or keep as two?
 Same problem.
 Integeroverflow before Stackoverflow*

+*October 20, 2015.
+Word break in Clojure.
+Spent ~1h but failed.
+Have to look more closely at solutions but not now.
+Interesting problem.*